Coder-RD/Java_Challenge/README.md

 ### 💡 Key Concept

-The **Java Stack** challenge focuses on determining whether a string containing different types of brackets is **balanced**.
+The **Java Stack** challenge focuses on determining whether a string containing different types of brackets is balanced.

-A string is considered balanced when every opening bracket has a corresponding closing bracket in the correct order.
+A string is balanced when every opening bracket has a corresponding closing bracket in the correct order.

 The supported bracket pairs are: